jowelhub/tokyoGuide/windsurfrules.md

 - **CSS:**
   - Use Tailwind; fallback to CSS Modules with `@apply` if needed
 - **Images:** Use Next.js `Image` component with width/height.
-- **Accessibility:** Follow WCAG.
-Use semantic HTML, ARIA, and test with Lighthouse/Axe.

 ## ⚠️ Critical Rule: Avoiding Incomplete Refactors